 As for restaurants, there are a few good seafood places in town.
 El Barco is a good one and so is Restaurante Rio’s.

-Read about other beaches in Costa Rica below!
+Read about other similar beaches in Costa Rica below!

 There are affiliate links in this post.